 Waiters will be walking around but you can also order at the bar, which is a lot quicker.

 Since it was a wine themed weekend, we ordered a bottle of rosé one night and a red the next.
 They didn’t have any wine options from their own winery, which seemed like an odd choice on their part.

 Obviously, I also had to try the micheladas, and they were amazing.
 However, the price tag ($10!) deterred us from ordering another.
 That’s the only thing about Cuatro Cuatros, the prices are definitely on the more expensive side for the area.

 The service was good but a little unorganized and we actually ended up getting charged for someone else’s bill which was considerably more expensive.
 Unfortunately, by the time we converted the pesos and realized the mistake, we were already in the car.

 The best reason to trek to Cuatro Cuatros is for the view.
 The coastline stretches out endlessly in both directions and the scenery looks similar to Northern California and Big Sur.
 As always, I recommend you go during sunset when the colors are the prettiest, and you can watch the sun sink beneath the ocean.

 Tip: Make sure to check out the restrooms!
 The stalls all have open backs with perfect views.

 Down the hill from Bar Bura is Cuatro Cuatros’ boutique hotel, Cabanas Cuatro Cuatros.
 14 glamping tents are nestled among the vineyards; and similar to Encuentro Guadalupe, it was built with the intent of combining luxury with landscape.

-Disclaimer: This is not a sponsored post.
-Some links may be affiliate which means if you click on and buy something, I receive a small commission (at no cost to you) which helps me to continue to run this site 🙂
+Disclaimer: Some links may be affiliate which means if you click on and buy something, I receive a small commission (at no cost to you) which helps me to continue to run this site 🙂